What is a reference?

 Form tutors or headmaster

-Most students find out that their “schools” will be writing their personal statement.
+Most students find out that their “schools” will be writing their reference.
 Try and find out who exactly will be writing your statement, and give them your personal statement as well as trying to aim for a meeting so that they get to know you on a deeper level.
 If there is something important that you would like your referee to know then be organised and proactive and don’t leave it too late to tell them about the amazing volunteering that you have done for example, or the relevance of your application to a certain medical school.